 Setback: The minimum horizontal distance between the street, rear or side lines of the lot and the front, rear, or side lines of the building measured at the eves/ overhang.
 When two (2) or more lots under one ownership are used, the exterior property lines so grouped shall be used in determining offsets.

+Average Established Setback means a line drawn across the subject property connecting the parts of the adjacent neighboring primary structures that are closest to the water.
+If a neighboring lot does not have a primary structure, the line shall connect to the edge of the allowed building area (building envelope) on that lot that is closest to both the water and the subject property.

+This line sets the minimum distance a new primary structure must be from the water, unless a greater setback is required by this ordinance.

 Section 2: Add a new article titled “Lake Residential District”

 Article 12 shall be created to add a new zoning district to the Zoning Ordinance and shall read as follows: